soasme/runflow/README.md

 * **Simple**: We want you feel simple when developing and running workflows.
 No hazzle.
 * **Stable**: We want it stable when the data plumbing happens.
 The failures may happen but the tasks can either be remediated or acknowledged by the maintainers.
 * **Flexible**: We want it integrate to many existing solutions to broaden its use cases.

+## How You Will Use Runflow?

+Runflow provides building blocks for task definitions, workflows, job schedules, failure recovering, command-line interfaces, etc.

+Typically, you will

+* Define your workflows in HCL2 syntax.
+* Run your workflows using a simple command `runflow run`.

+You can choose whatever technology stack you’re familiar with and glue them using Runflow.

+(Screenshots)

+Alternatives: Airflow, Prefect, Oozie, Azkaban.

 ## Getting Started